 - Your personalised equipment (I.e. a portable EKG monitor, or oxygen tank, Epi-pens etc.)

-Most airlines will allow you to bring one walking aid on board without any hassle.
+Most airlines will allow you to bring one walking aid on board without hassle.

-If you need assistance at the airport, call the airline you’ve booked with in advance to book a wheelchair.
+If you need assistance at the airport, call the airline you’re flying with in advance to book a wheelchair.

 You don’t need to be a hero here – rather be safe than sorry.

-If you are already using a wheelchair then this also needs to be mentioned.
+If you are already using a wheelchair, this also needs to be mentioned.

 They will need to know: